Back

 Directory

-Easily review the content statistics across the platform and identify important ones with low usage or views.
-Based on that data, you can restructure your intranet navigation and feature key pages on the main directory for better discovery.
+You can easily review content statistics across the platform and identify key content with low usage or views.
+Based on this data, you can restructure your intranet navigation and feature key pages in the main directory for easier discovery.
+You can filter the sources (e.g., device types) and content types from the Viewtracker Space Report for a broader comparison of spaces and user activity.

-See how spaces across your Confluence instance are faring through Viewtracker’s Space Report
+See how spaces across your Confluence instance are faring through Viewtracker’s Space Report.

 Spaces, pages, and blogs

+Confluence as a document management system allows teams to structure their knowledge efficiently.
 Confluence spaces, pages, and blogs are the level of content categorization recommended for efficient knowledge management.
 For example, each department (e.g. IT Service Management) can create a team space dedicated to internal processes and information.
 Then, they can create pages for specific projects to collaborate on execution.

 Within each Confluence space, employees can then create pages for long-lasting information that may evolve (e.g., IT best practices).
 Blogs are perfect for one-time updates (e.g., remote working policy enforcement).